wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 - The historic centre of Quito (UNESCO World heritage site): many historic buildings, museums and churches
 - El Panecillo: a popular lookout with excellent views of the city
-- La Mariscal: a popular district with restaurants and cafés
+- La Carolina park, there are many restaurants and cafés near this park
 - Basilica
 - The museum of the city of Quito
 - Parque Arqueológico Rumipamba